Yandex Cloud

 3. Wait for the operation to complete.

-4. Activate the transfer and wait until its status switches to Completed.
+4. Activate the transfer and wait for its status to change to Completed.

 Test the transferTest the transfer